duartegroup/autodE/doc/tutorial.rst

     >>> Chloride = Product(name='Cl-', smiles='[Cl-]')
     >>> MeF = Product(name='CH3F', smiles='CF')

-Then, from reactants and products form a reaction in water and calculate the reaction profile.
+From reactants and products form a reaction in water and calculate the reaction profile.

 .. code-block:: python